sourcegraph/about/handbook/marketing/adding_screenshots_screen_recording.md

 # Adding a screenshot or screen recording (GIF and video)

-> Note: This guide presumes macOS
+> Note: This guide presumes macOS.

 ## TL;DR

 - Favor capturing only the part of the screen that’s required
 - Keep GIFs 15 seconds or less
 - GIFs are typically great for short "check this out" recordings, where videos are better at "how-to" or promotional style content
-- Keep GIF and images as small as possible with no retina sizes (just 1 x)
+- Keep GIF and images as small as possible with no retina sizes (ratio of image size to intended display size is 1:1)
-- If doing a full-screen recording, 1280x720 (720p) will produce easy to read results at default settings.
+- If doing a full-screen recording, 1280x720 (720p) will produce easy to read results at default settings
-- If you’re producing visual content regularly, invest in paid apps (you can expense them too).
+- If you’re producing visual content regularly, invest in paid apps (you can expense them too):
-   - Chose CleanShot if just doing screenshots and GIFs.
+  - Chose [Cleanshot](https://getcleanshot.com/) if just doing screenshots and GIFs.
   - Add ScreenFlow to your list if you plan on doing videos frequently, as you will appreciate editing and clip speed-up capabilities.

 ## Adding a screenshot